Poultice for Horses: How to Reduce Swelling in Legs

 Our horses work hard, and like humans, they get sore after training, trail riding, competing, trailering, and even standing too long.
 Often a side effect of their jobs is stiff, painful legs and a condition known as stocking up.

 Caring for our equine athletes is just as important as caring for human athletes!
 We appreciate our horses and want to ensure they’re comfortable after a hard day’s work—and ready to go again tomorrow feeling their best.
 That's where an equine poultice can help.
-Read on to learn about horse poultices, their benefits, and when and how to use them on your horse.

 LEARN ABOUT REDMOND EQUINE